kriss3/BCIT_COMP3973_Week1_Lab1/README.md

 # Krzysztof Szczurowski
 # BCIT COMP3973 Week1 Lab1
+Update required as per below requirements:

+Add code to display /add / update / delete <b>Customer</b> data using plain old Entity Framework.
+You do not need to use all the columns in the Customer table - just use a subset.
+You must be able to select what to do from a command line menu and also enter data from the command line.

 .NET Core Console App with EF Core
 Applicaton functions:<br/>
 [1] - Get All Category <br/>